I want positive cash flow and capital growth in my property. Can I buy in an area that gives me both?

 Where is the best place to buy an investment property?

 It is important to understand the property markets and how they are performing around the country.
-The API Solutions team use the expertise of reputable researchers and analysts to ensure that the information offered to you is reliable.
+The Australian Property Investment Solutions team use the expertise of reputable researchers and analysts to ensure that the information offered to you is reliable.
 This allows you to make informed decisions when it comes to knowing where to buy an investment property.

 Is it better to buy a house or an apartment?

 The answer is simple.
 It depends on the market and demographics of an area.
 It is essential to understand the market needs in an area to avoid making a costly error.
-The API Solutions team will explain the demographics of a particular area and whether a house or apartment would be a suitable investment.
+The Australian Property Investment Solutions team will explain the demographics of a particular area and whether a house or apartment would be a suitable investment.

 Should I buy a new property or an older property?

-Buying new property has several distinct advantages: Reduced maintenance costs, Lower vacancy rates (people prefer to rent new properties), Higher tax deductions through depreciation of fixtures, fittings and the building API Solutions offers discounted Depreciation Schedules to their clients
+Buying new property has several distinct advantages: Reduced maintenance costs, Lower vacancy rates (people prefer to rent new properties), Higher tax deductions through depreciation of fixtures, fittings and the building Australian Property Investment Solutions offers discounted Depreciation Schedules to their clients

 Can I buy more than one investment property at a time?

 It may well be possible.
 You would need to meet a specialist mortgage broker to “crunch your numbers” and see how much you can borrow to buy your investment properties.
-API Solutions can help connect you with a specialist mortgage broker.
+Australian Property Investment Solutions can help connect you with a specialist mortgage broker.

 How do I start to invest in property?